TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Options: { HURLEY2000, BELCZYNSKI2002, FRYER2012, FRYER2022, MULLER2016, MULLERMANDEL, SCHNEIDER2020, SCHNEIDER2020ALT, MALTSEV2024 } |br|
 Default = MULLERMANDEL

+**--retain-core-mass-during-caseA-mass-transfer** |br|
+If TRUE, preserve a larger donor core mass following case A mass transfer. |br|
+The core is set equal to the expected core mass of a newly formed HG star with mass equal to that of the donor, scaled by the fraction of the donor's MS lifetime at mass transfer. |br|
+Default = TRUE |br|
+DEPRECATION NOTICE: this option has been deprecated and will soon be removed.
+Please use ``--main-sequence-core-mass-prescription MANDEL`` in future.

 **--revised-energy-formalism-nandez-ivanova** |br|
 Enable revised energy formalism of Nandez & Ivanova. |br|
 Default = FALSE